 - Your capital assets are above the Upper Capital Limit (over £23,250 - see annex B in our Charging and Financial Assessment Framework)

 - You have declined to provide information about your financial situation (you don't have to provide information about your finances if you don't want to)

 One of our Care Finance Officers will contact you to confirm that you will be assessed to pay the full charge of your care and support if any of the above apply to you.

-- A Care Finance Officer will contact you, usually by phone, to arrange a visit to carry out a financial assessment.
+- A Care Finance Officer will carry out a financial assessment.
+This may involve contacting you by post, telephone, video call or by visiting you at home if necessary.
 If your Care Finance Officer can't contact you or arrange a visit with you, we will take the view that you are self-funding and you will be required to pay the full charge of your care and support.